SPECIALTIES

 Legal nurses often receive advanced training to improve their skills.
 For example, some start as paralegals and then take classes to become certified legal nurses.
 Others continue to obtain their master’s or doctoral degrees or become nurse attorneys.

-WHAT DOES A Legal Nursing Consultant Do?
+What does a Legal Nursing Consultant Do?

 Legal nurses review and summarize medical documents to enable the legal team to determine the case’s merits.
 After researching the medical literature, they must compare the actions that occurred against current standards of care.
 They may interview other health care providers and be involved in forming questions used in depositions.
 Some legal nurses participate in arbitration and mediation meetings between both sides involved.